-- 14.1 Contracts shall include measures to ensure personal data is handled in accordance with Data Protection Legislation, in particular: - Personal data shall only be supplied for the agreed purposes as set out in the contract and shall not be processed for any other reason; - The Council shall ensure that before personal data is shared with a third party as part of a contract, appropriate security controls are in place.
+- 14.1 Contracts shall include measures to ensure personal data is handled in accordance with Data Protection Legislation, in particular: - Personal data shall only be supplied for the agreed purposes as set out in the contract and shall not be processed for any other reason; - The Council shall ensure that before personal data is shared with a third party as part of a contract, and that appropriate security controls are in place. - When there is a controller and processor relationship, a data processing agreement shall be in place pursuant to UK GDPR A28 detailing the personal data processing instructions determined by the Council.